bradygaster/downr/Server/wwwroot/posts/7.5-deploy-model/index.md

 lastModified: 2020-07-14 02:40:10
 pubDate: 2020-07-14 02:40:10
 categories: MLOps
-description: The first step is to make sure you have all the requirements and to clone the workshop source code.
+description: Register and deploy your model.
 phase: 7
-step: 5
+step: 6
 ---

 Congratulations!
 Your CI workflow is looking fantastic.
 In a real-world example, we would now do two things: